What does GDPR stand for?

 - Organizations must accept accountability and are responsible for being in compliance with all the above principles.

-While the GDPR provides individuals with novel privacy rights, making it an overall positive development in the history of personal autonomy, organizations should be careful to prioritize compliance, and not to underestimate the difficulty of its language.
-New protections for personal data come with new responsibilities for those in a position of control over its use, and organizations should remain diligent, seeking assistance and outside resources wherever necessary to ensure full compliance in all circumstances.
+New protections for personal data come with new responsibilities for those in a position of control over its colletion and use, and organizations should remain diligent, seeking assistance and outside resources wherever necessary to ensure full compliance in all circumstances.